MatthewYong/twufo/README.md

 Resources
 - [HTML](https://www.w3.org/TR/html52/) is used as the main writing language of this project
 - [CSS](https://www.w3.org/Style/CSS/Overview.en.html) is used for styling the HTML text
-- [JavaScript](https://www.javascript.com/) is used for coding the user interaction, the contact form and the Jasmine testing framework
+- [JavaScript](https://www.javascript.com/) is used for coding the user interaction, the contact form, and the Jasmine testing framework

 Styling
 - [FontAwesome](https://fontawesome.com/) is used to improve the visual design of the website and is used for the main icons in the game